Shingles and chickenpox (Varicella-zoster virus)

 Creams, patches, or gels containing various substances can provide some pain relief:

 - Lidocaine.
 A patch that contains the anesthetic lidocaine (Lidoderm, generic) is approved specifically for postherpetic neuralgia (PHN).
-One to four patches can be applied over the course of 24 hours.
 Another patch (EMLA) contains both lidocaine and prilocaine, a second anesthetic.
 The most common side effects are skin redness or rash.

 - Topical Aspirin.
-Topical aspirin, known chemically as triethanolamine salicylate (Aspercreme, generic), may bring relief.
+Topical aspirin, known chemically as trolamine salicylate (Aspercreme, generic), may bring relief.

 - Menthol-Containing Preparations.
 Topical gels containing menthol, such as high-strength Flexall 454, may be helpful.

-Unfortunately, tricyclics have side effects that are particularly severe in the elderly, who are also more likely to have PHN.
-Desipramine and nortriptyline have fewer side effects than amitriptyline and are preferred for older patients.
-Side effects include dry mouth, blurred vision, constipation, dizziness, difficulty urinating, disturbances in heart rhythms, and an abrupt drop in blood pressure when standing up.
+Unfortunately, tricyclics have side effects that can be severe in the elderly, who are also more likely to have PHN.
+Desipramine and nortriptyline can have fewer side effects than amitriptyline and may be preferred for older people.
+Side effects include:

 Anticonvulsant (Anti-Seizure) Drugs